-D. Description of the Projected Reporting, Recordkeeping, and Other Compliance Requirements of the Final Rule Amendments, Including an Estimate of the Classes of Small Entities Which Will Be Subject to the Rule and the Type of Professional Skills That Will Be Necessary To Comply have a significant impact on entities falling within the SBA thresholds that are acquired persons.
+D. Description of the Projected Reporting, Recordkeeping, and Other Compliance Requirements of the Final Rule Amendments, Including an Estimate of the Classes of Small Entities Which Will Be Subject to the Rule and the Type of Professional Skills That Will Be Necessary To Comply

+The Commission recognizes that the rule will involve some burdens on affected entities and related fees.
+However, the amendments should not have a significant impact on entities falling within the SBA thresholds that are acquired persons.
 As discussed above, such acquired entities required to submit HSR filings as a result of the rule would submit an HSR form along with yearly financials and related deal documents, but less information than acquiring entities.